islaytitans/alien/docs/src/GM/hod3.md

   - Stykes in Security Office on Deck F
   - [Webb the streaker](#streaker-part-1) is wandering Deck H
   - Large concentration of crew in
-    - 16 in Hydrophonics on Deck C
+    - 16 in Hydroponics on Deck C
       - (they're being perfected)
     - 24 in the Starboard hanger Deck on Deck G
     - 21 in the Cellblock on Deck F